tulane-math-3070/2025Fall/index.md

 This course will provide a calculus-based introduction to probability theory.
 Material covered will include fundamental axioms of probability, combinatorics, discrete and continuous random variables, multivariate distributions, expectation, and limit theorems, generally following Chapters 1-5 of the textbook.
 This course is a critical prerequisite for more advanced work in statistical theory and analysis.

 ## Textbook
-Casella, G., and Berger, R. L. (2000). _Statistical Inference_, 2nd edition.
+Casella, G. and Berger, R. L. (2000). _Statistical Inference_, 2nd edition.
 Duxbury.

 ## Time and Location